 Concussion Defined

-statue of Roman boxer
+Statue of a Roman boxer

 "Concussion" is derived from the Latin word concussus, to shake violently.
 Concussion is a complicated injury that can present in a variety of ways.
 We are striving for, but have yet to achieve, a complete neurological and neurobehavioral understanding of concussion.